 Placencia, Belize expat Gary Peterson talks about how education in Belize fails regular Belizeans and the lack of opportunities for people to get ahead.
+This article contains a link (or links) to Amazon, from which, as an Amazon Associate, this website will earn a small commission if you make any purchases.

 I have lived full-time in Belize for three years.